rrenode/craftworkgames.github.io/docs/features/tiled/tiled.md

 [MonoGame.Extended.Tiled](https://www.nuget.org/packages/MonoGame.Extended.Tiled/) is distributed via a NuGet package.
 You can add the NuGet package to your C# project through your IDE of choice (Visual Studio, Xamarin Studio, Rider, etc) or through the Command Line Interface (CLI) using the dotnet command.
 ```
-Install-Package MonoGame.Extended.Tiled
+dotnet add package MonoGame.Extended.Tiled
 ```

 ## Example

-The assets used in the documentation can be downloaded [here](./assets.zip)
+The assets used in this example can be downloaded [here](./assets.zip)

 ### Usage